vezuresdotxyz/free-uni-locker/README.md

 # free-uni-locker

 A free uniswap v2/v3/v4 locker.
 Hosted as a public good.
-(GNU-GPLv3)
+(GNU-GPLv3).
+Anyone can host the frontend or deploy the contracts and contribute to this repository.